Sex trafficking in Japan: Anti-sex trafficking efforts

+Corporations

+All Nippon Airways (ANA) provides flight attendants with trafficking recognition and reporting training.

 Non-governmental organizations

-Lighthouse: Center for Human Trafficking Victims, a non-profit organization based in Tokyo, works to rescue and aid sex trafficking victims in Japan, helping them to arrange legal counsel, shelter, and medical care.
-The organization has created and distributed materials to raise awareness about human trafficking, including a manga titled Blue Heart.
+Lighthouse: Center for Human Trafficking Victims, was one of the first non-profit organizations that worked to rescue and aid sex trafficking victims in Japan, helping them to arrange legal counsel, shelter, and medical care.
+The organization has since closed their operation.
+The organization had created and distributed materials to raise awareness about human trafficking, including a manga titled Blue Heart.

 Colabo (Tokyo) conducts anti-sex trafficking efforts in the country.

+ZOE Japan combats child trafficking and offers free educational resources in English and Japanese, as well as a hotline for children that are victims of exploitation.

+The Japan Network Against Trafficking In Persons (JNATIP) is a network of NGOs, lawyers and activists that work together to address policy issues related to human trafficking (including sex trafficking and labor trafficking) and other human rights violations of national and foreign victims.
+Once a year they have a 2-day meeting with different government representatives to discuss policy concerns and make recommendations as input for the government's human trafficking action plan.

+PAPS provides support to victims of digital sexual violence, especially in the adult video industry.

+The Solidarity Network with Migrants in Japan provides support to victims of labor trafficking, especially foreign migrant workers.

 Government response

 Japanese authorities have taken law enforcement actions against adult and child sex trafficking.
 The Employment Security Act (ESA) and the Labor Standards Act (LSA) both criminalized forced labor, which protects mental and physical freedom of the workers and serves as a measure against sex trafficking.
 The "Act on Regulation and Punishment of Activities Relating to Child Prostitution and Pornography and the Protection of Children" criminalized engaging in commercial sexual exploitation of a child, including purchase or sale of children for the purpose of production of child pornography or prostitution.
 On March 29, 2016, a cabinet decision was made on "Regarding basic policies on activities relating to measures against sexual exploitation etc. of children".
-This decision was meant to eradicate the sexual victimization of children resulting from child prostitution and production of child pornography.
+This decision was meant to eradicate the sexual victimization of children resulting from child prostitution and the production of child pornography.
 The National Public Safety Commission has been designated to govern the overall measures against the sexual exploitation of children.
-The police also work closely together with the relevant ministries and authorities to crackdown child prostitution-related crimes.
+The police also work closely together with the relevant ministries and authorities to crack down on child prostitution-related crimes.
 Seven major prefectures maintained ordinances banning JK businesses, prohibiting girls younger than 18 from working in compensated dating services, or requiring JK business owners to register their employee rosters with local public safety commissions.

+The Ministry of Justice's Human Rights Division provides temporary protections to victims and monitors industries and job brokers that recruit foreign nationals.